carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 Every source file will consist of, in order:

-1. One `package` statement.
+1. One `package` directive.
-2. A section of zero or more `import` statements.
+2. A section of zero or more `import` directives.
 3. Source file body, with other code.

 Comments and blank lines may be intermingled with these sections.